Race dates: Sept 11-12, 2026

 The 50 km course includes three aid stations located at key points with segment distances varying from 7 to 16 km.
 Elevation gain or loss is approximately 1,100 meters with 16 significant hills over the 50 km lap.
 Although we are on the prairies, our river valley can feel like the Grand Canyon.
 Top race times are just over 4 hours for the 50 km, 10 hours for the 100 km and 19 hours for the 100 mile event.

 The race organizers continue to keep the race small to maintain memorable running experiences.
 One racer commented: “Thank you to all the organizers and thanks and hugs to all volunteers, you made it possible for me to finish and enjoy spending time at each station.
 I will be back next year for sure.”
 Check out our Facebook page to read more racer comments and reports.
 Racers and pacers must be at least 18 years of age.
-No vaccination requirements or restrictions.

-Lost Soul Ultra is the only Canadian qualifying race for the Western States 100 with a 100km distance.
+Lost Soul Ultra is one of the few Canadian races where you can qualify with a 100km finish.